csjiang/pichibichi/README.md

+# pichibichi
+Pitch shifting on HTML5 media elements so you can sing along.

 # Chrome Extension Webpack Boilerplate

 A basic foundation boilerplate for rich Chrome Extensions using [Webpack](https://webpack.github.io/) to help you write modular and modern Javascript code, load CSS easily and [automatic reload the browser on code changes](https://webpack.github.io/docs/webpack-dev-server.html#automatic-refresh).